MadBomber/agent99/examples/README.md

-# Agent99 Framework Examples
+# Agent99 Framework Examples - 86 and the Chief

-- TODO
-    - Review and edit
-    - Add instructions for brew install rabbitmq nats-server boxes
-    - review example agents to see code can be tightened

 This folder contains example implementations using the Agent99 framework.
 The framework provides a foundation for building AI agents that can communicate with each other through a message-based system.

 ## Files

-### 1. hello_world.rb
+### 1. maxwell_agent86.rb

-This file demonstrates a basic AI agent implementation using the Agent99 framework.
+This file demonstrates a basic agent implementation using the Agent99 framework.

-- Class: `HelloWorld < Agent99::Base`
+- Class: `MaxwellAgent86 < Agent99::Base`
 - Functionality: Responds to "hello world" requests
 - Key methods:
   - `receive_request`: Handles incoming requests
   - `validate_request`: Validates the request against a schema
   - `process`: Generates the response

-### 2. hello_world_client.rb
+### 2. chief_agent.rb

-This file shows how to create a client that interacts with the HelloWorld agent.
+This file shows how to create a client that interacts with the MaxwellAgent86 agent.

-- Class: `HelloWorldClient < Agent99::Base`
+- Class: `ChiefAgent < Agent99::Base`
-- Functionality: Sends a request to a HelloWorld agent and processes the response
+- Functionality: Sends a request to an agent who can be a greeter and processes the response
 - Key methods:
   - `init`: Initiates the request sending process
   - `send_request`: Builds and sends the request
   - `receive_response`: Handles the response from the HelloWorld agent

-### 3. hello_world_request.rb
+### 3. mexwell_request.rb

-This file defines the schema for HelloWorld requests using SimpleJsonSchemaBuilder.
+This file defines the schema for MaxwellAgent86 requests using SimpleJsonSchemaBuilder.

-- Class: `HelloWorldRequest < SimpleJsonSchemaBuilder::Base`
+- Class: `MaxwellRequest < SimpleJsonSchemaBuilder::Base`
 - Defines the structure of a valid HelloWorld request

 ### 4. registry.rb